astromatt/book-dev/docs/index.rst

 - instalkach i tekst na certyfikaty

-I. Jenkins Job DSL and cloud slaves (approx. 0.5 day)
+I. Jenkins Job DSL and cloud slaves (approx. 0.5 day):

-1. Groovy basics
+- Groovy basics
-2. Jenkins Job DSL plugin and its ecosystem
+- Jenkins Job DSL plugin and its ecosystem
-3. Job DSL and it's testing
+- Job DSL and it's testing
-4. On Demand cloud slaves with jClouds
+- On Demand cloud slaves with jClouds

 II.
-Continuous Delivery (approx. 1 day)
+Continuous Delivery (approx. 1 day):

-1. Strategies and best practices of defining Continuous Delivery in an organization
+- Strategies and best practices of defining Continuous Delivery in an organization
-2. Technologies and processes supporting Continuous Delivery
+- Technologies and processes supporting Continuous Delivery
-3. High level of parallelism in Continuous Delivery
+- High level of parallelism in Continuous Delivery
-4. Attention will be paid to how automated testing is embedded in the pipeline and the cycle speed
+- Attention will be paid to how automated testing is embedded in the pipeline and the cycle speed

 III.
-Microservices and Docker (approx. 1 day) 1.
-Microservices basics - why? how? what?
-2. Docker
+Microservices and Docker (approx. 1 day):

+- Microservices basics - why? how? what?
+- Docker:

-a) introduction to containers and Docker
+    - introduction to containers and Docker
-b) Docker images and repositories
+    - Docker images and repositories
-c) Working with container
+    - Working with container
-d) Building images using Dockerfile
+    - Building images using Dockerfile
-e) Running containers as services, administration and security of containers
+    - Running containers as services, administration and security of containers
-f) Management of interconnected containers using Docker Compose and SystemD g) Introduction to clustering
+    - Management of interconnected containers using Docker Compose and SystemD g) Introduction to clustering

 IV.
-DevOps in the cloud (approx. 0.5 day)
+DevOps in the cloud (approx. 0.5 day):

-1. IaaS vs PaaS
+- IaaS vs PaaS
-2. IaaS examples: Amazon (i.e. EC2), Google Cloud 3.
-PaaS examples: CloudFoundry, Heroku
+- IaaS examples:

+    - Amazon (i.e. EC2)
+    - Google Cloud

+- PaaS examples:

+    - CloudFoundry
+    - Heroku

-V. Automation of infrastructure and Infrastructure as a Code (IaaC) (approx. 1 day) 1.
-Vagrant
+V. Automation of infrastructure and Infrastructure as a Code (IaaC) (approx. 1 day):

+- Vagrant
-2. Ansible
+- Ansible
-3. Puppet (and comparison with Ansible)
+- Puppet (and comparison with Ansible)
-4. Terraform
+- Terraform

+VI.
+Tematy z ankiety:

 - Groovy, Job DSL, Docker, AWS
 - ogolnego spojrzenia na szeroki aspekt tematow, podpowiedzi jakie rozwiazania beda pasowac do naszych potrzeb